UniqueSecure/MePOSiOSSDK/README.md

  withNSString:(NSString *)password
  ```
 Connects the MePOS unit to a WiFi network as a client.
 After performing a Wi-Fi connection the setConnectionIPAddress method must be called with the provided static IP address or the assigned DHCP IP address using the MePOSGetAssignedIP method.
 If the MePOS unit is being used as an access point, connecting
 to a Wi-Fi network will switch the MePOS to becoming a Wi-Fi client and the MePOS unit will no longer be a Wi-Fi access point.
-It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if it is no USB connection is found.
+It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if no USB connection is found.

 Valid input parameters are:
 SSID – The SSID of the Wi-Fi network you are connecting to.